netuno-org/platform/README.md

 Join [Netuno’s Discord](https://discord.gg/4sfXG6YWFu) for help and to know more, you are welcome.

-You can follow and not lose the news, tips and tutorials:
+You can follow to not lose the news, tips, and tutorials:

 - [YouTube](https://www.youtube.com/channel/UCYY1Nz6T2NJtP29vba2fqkg)
 - [Twitter](https://twitter.com/netuno_org)